-PRESERVATION (PINK) ZONE Pink Zones are the most restrictive type of zone and are strictly 'no-go' areas.
-You cannot enter a Pink Zone without a permit and all extractive activities are strictly prohibited.
-Research may only occur in a Pink Zone with a permit.
-COMMONWEALTH ISLANDS ZONE (CREAM ON MAP) There are 70 Commonwealth islands that together form the Commonwealth Islands Zone.
-They are the only land component of the Great Barrier Reef Marine Park.
-The Zone ides intertidal areas and extends down to the mean low water mark on these Commonwealth islands.
-ESTUARINE CONSERVATION ZONE BROWN ON MAP) The Estuarine Conservation Zone provides for the protection of estuarine areas of Queensland's Great Barrier Reef Coast Marine Park in a natural state while allowing the public to appreciate and enjoy the relatively undisturbed nature of those areas, maintain fisheries production and use, and provide for traditional fishing, hunting and gathering.
-Line fishing and crabbing are allowed in this zone.
-NAVIGATING ZONE BOUNDARIES Zone boundaries are described with a coordinate-based system that uses points of latitude and longitude (referenced to the Geocentric Datum of Australia 1994, known as GDA94).
+Zone boundaries are described with a coordinate-based system that uses points of latitude and longitude (referenced to the Geocentric Datum of Australia 1994, known as GDA94).
 On the water, zone boundaries can be identified using navigational aids such as Global Positioning Systems (GPS) and plotters.
-Ensure your GPS is set to either GDA94 or WGS84 as these are unctionally equivalent.
+Ensure your GPS is set to either GDA94 or WGS84 as these are functionally equivalent.
 Know how zoning is displayed on your GPS.
 A number of products are available to help you determine zone boundaries.
 This map marks key coordinates for the Green and Pink Zones.
 You can download all zone boundary coordinates in a number of formats on the Authority's website.
 Even without a GPS, you can still determine your position relative to most coastal zone boundaries.
 Green Zones close to the coast are mostly simple shapes and boundaries can usually be lined up with recognisable coastal features such as headlands.
 Zone boundaries have also been oriented north, south, east and west as much as possible for ease of navigation.
 You need to be aware that the coast is a natural feature which may change due to climatic influences and other natural factors.
 The primary reference for zone boundaries is the legislation.
-Schedule 1 of the Great Barrier Reef Marine Park Zoning Plan The two marine parks generally have complementary zoning.
-This 2003 describes zone boundaries for the Great Barrier Reef Marine Park Barrier Reef Coast Marine Park.
+Schedule 1 of the Great Barrier Reef Marine Park Zoning Plan Marine Park Zoning Plan 2004 describes zone boundaries for the Great Barrier Reef Coast Marine Park.
 Please note that the coordinates do not change, even if coastal features near them - such as sand spits or river mouths - change or move over time.

-Management Area information provided on these maps, as SMA requirements can change what's allowed in each zone.
-Limited collecting (The taking of an animal or plant by hand or hand-held implement that is not motorised or pneumatically or hydraulically operated) - Generally no more than five of any one species (except coral) can be taken in General Use (Light Blue), Habitat Protection (Dark Blue), Conservation Park (Yellow) and Estuarine Conservation Zones, except when collecting bait or oysters for immediate use or consumption - X All collecting prohibited in all other zones - X The collection of coral (alive or dead) is strictly prohibited throughout the marine parks Limited spearfishing (Limited spearfishing means fishing with a spear or speargun not using a powerhead, a firearm, a light or underwater breathing apparatus other than a snorkel) - ✓ In General Use (Light Blue), Habitat Protection (Dark Blue) and Estuarine Conservation Zones - ✓ In Conservation Park (Yellow) Zones that are not declared Public Appreciation Special Management Areas - X Prohibited in Conservation Park (Yellow) Zones declared - Public Appreciation Special Management Areas ANCHORING AND MOORING
+(The taking of an animal or plant by hand or hand-held implement that is not motorised or pneumatically or hydraulically operated) - Generally no more than five of any one species (except coral) can be taken in General Use (Light Blue), Habitat Protection (Dark Blue), Conservation Park (Yellow) and Estuarine Conservation Zones, except when collecting bait or ovsters for immediate use or consumption - X All collecting prohibited in all other zones - X The collection of coral (alive or dead) is strictly prohibited throughout the marine parks Limited spearfishing (Limited spearfishing means fishing with a spear or speargun not using a powerhead, a firearm, a light or underwater breathing apparatus other than a snorkel) - ✓ In General Use (Light Blue), Habitat Protection (Dark Blue) and Estuarine Conservation Zones - ✓ In Conservation Park (Yellow) Zones that are not declared Public Appreciation Special Management Areas - X Prohibited in Conservation Park (Yellow) Zones declared Public Appreciation Special Management Areas ANCHORING AND MOORING